Agri-Industry Modeling & Analysis Group

 Soybeans = $712.6 million

-• Tennessee’s soybean industry was ranked 17th in the United States
+• Based on harvested acreage, Tennessee’s soybean industry was ranked 17th in the United States

 Cattle & Calves - $566.2 million

-• Tennessee’s cattle industry (all cattle) was ranked 16th in the United States
+• Based on inventory (all cattle), Tennessee’s cattle industry was ranked 12th in the United States

 Broilers = $494.5 million

-• Tennessee’s broiler production was ranked 15th in the United States
+• Based on inventory, Tennessee’s broiler industry was ranked 13th in the United States

 Corn - $383.0 million

-• Tennessee’s corn industry was ranked 17th in the United States
+• Based on harvested acreage, Tennessee’s cotton industry was ranked 8th in the United States

 Wheat - $94.0 million

-• Tennessee’s wheat industry was ranked 19th in the United States
+• Based on harvested acreage, Tennessee’s wheat industry was ranked 17th in the United States

 Dairy - $130.0 million

-• Tennessee’s dairy industry was ranked 32nd in the United States (based on number of milk cows)
+• Based on inventory, Tennessee’s dairy industry was ranked 32nd in the United States

 Tobacco - $93.5 million